 Cumulative impacts could occur if the construction of other projects occurs at the same time as the proposed project and in the same geographic scope, such that the effects of similar impacts of multiple projects combine to create greater levels of impact than would occur at the project-level.
 For example, if the construction of other projects in the area occurs at the same time as project activities, combined air quality and noise impacts may be greater than at the project-level.
-The other major project planned in vicinity of the proposed project is the Freedom Boulevard Campus Master Plan, which envisions redevelopment of six County-owned buildings at 1430 Freedom Boulevard Campus Master Plan is a multi-stage plan that would be implemented in phases over the course of many years.
+The other major project planned in vicinity of the proposed project is the Freedom Boulevard Campus Master Plan, which envisions redevelopment of six County-owned buildings at 1430 Freedom Boulevard to be demolished and replaced with modernized facilities.
+The Freedom Boulevard Campus Master Plan is a multi-stage plan that would be implemented in phases over the course of many years.
 Therefore, construction of the development envisioned in the Freedom Boulevard Campus Master Plan could coincide with construction of the DWSP.
 Another project in the area is the Hillcrest Estates Residential Development Project off Ohlone Parkway, adjacent to the Watsonville Slough.
-Construction of the Hillcrest Estates Residential Development Projects facilitated by the DWSP.
+Construction of the Hillcrest Estates Residential Development Project could also occur concurrent with construction of projects facilitated by the DWSP.

 As discussed within Section 6, Energy, the DWSP would not result in a significant increase in energy demand and cumulative impacts would be less than significant.
-As discussed in Section 19, Utilities and Service Systems, there would be sufficient water supplies available to serve the project plus reasonably foreseeable future development during normal, dry and multiple dry years.
-Therefore, cumulative impacts related to water supply and demand, as well as sustainable management of the groundwater basin from which potable water is sourced, would be less than significant.
 Additionally, as described in Section 20, Wildfire, the project is located in an urbanized area of Watsonville and would not exacerbate wildfire risks for surrounding areas.
 Cumulative impacts related to wildfire would be less than significant.
 Some of the other resource areas were determined to have no impact in comparison to existing conditions and therefore would not considerably contribute to cumulative impacts, such as Mineral Resources and Agriculture and Forestry Resources.
-Cumulative impacts in these issue areas would also be less than significant and not cumulatively considerable.
+As such, cumulative impacts in these issue areas would also be less than significant and not cumulatively considerable.

 As described above, there is potential for the plan to result in impacts to the following resource sections: Aesthetics, Air Quality, Biological Resources, Cultural Resources, Geology and Soils, Hazards and Hazardous Materials, Land Use and Planning, Noise, Population and Housing, Transportation, and Tribal Cultural Resources.
-Cumulative impacts of the DWSP in combination with other cumulative projects will be further evaluated in the EIR.
+Cumulative impacts of the DWSP in combination with other cumulative project will be further evaluated in the EIR.